 If you care about, for instance, the price of a tour more than about the way animals are treated, or are looking for the one tour that comes closest to what you've been fantasizing about, even though it's a tour that does the animal more harm than good, then you support some of the bad practices and standards of the industry and things won't change for the better!

 There never is a 100% guarantee that you end up on a tour that really treats animals well, but, as you can see, there is a lot that you can do before booking a tour to increase your chances of choosing an ethical tour operator.

-Personally, I've been whale-watching with Tupilak Travel in Greenland and Arctic Explorer in Tromsø* and can fully endorse both operators.
+Personally, I've been whale-watching with Tupilak Travel in Greenland and Arctic Expedition in Tromsø* and can fully endorse both operators.
 I've also been summer dog-sledding in Svalbard with Basecamp Explorer* who do an outstanding job in caring for their animals.
 Last but not least, I've fed reindeer at Palosaari Reindeer and Fishing Farm in Finnish Lapland* and although I don't support their reindeer sled rides, I can 100% recommend the farm if you'd like to feed reindeer and learn more about Sami culture (*the highlighted tours have been sponsored, though, my opinion remains my own).

 Would you pay for a tour to see animals or would you rather like to see them in the wild?

 Tell me in a comment below!